ProseMirror/prosemirror-example-setup/README.md

- * Input rules for smart quotes and creating the block types in the schema using markdown conventions (say `"> "` to create a blockquote).
+ * Input rules for smart quotes and creating the block types in the schema using markdown conventions (say `"> "` to create a blockquote)

- * A keymap that defines keys to create an manipulate the nodes in the schema.
+ * A keymap that defines keys to create an manipulate the nodes in the schema

- * A keymap binding the default keys provided by the prosemirror-commands module.
+ * A keymap binding the default keys provided by the prosemirror-commands module

- * The undo history plugin.
+ * The undo history plugin

+ * The drop cursor plugin

+ * The gap cursor plugin

- * A custom plugin that adds a `menuContent` prop for the prosemirror-menu wrapper, and a CSS class that enables the additional styling defined in `style/style.css` in this package.
+ * A custom plugin that adds a `menuContent` prop for the prosemirror-menu wrapper, and a CSS class that enables the additional styling defined in `style/style.css` in this package

 These options are supported: